rajesh-lab/symile/src/data_processing/symile_mimic/README.md

 The script typically completes in 7 hours when executed with 16 CPUs and 100GB of memory.

+Each data sample includes an ECG reading and blood labs taken within 24 hours of the patient's admission to the hospital, and a CXR taken in the 24-72 hour period post-admission.
+For each admission, we choose the earliest CXR, ECG, and labs.
+Only CXRs with a posteroanterior (PA) or anteroposterior (AP) view are considered, and any ECGs with NaN values or with a signal of all zeros are removed from consideration.
+Labs are filtered to include only the 50 most common blood laboratory measurements (see `constants.py`).
+Each admission has a CXR, an ECG, and at least one of the 50 lab values.

 ## Create dataset splits

 The following command creates dataset splits from the Symile-MIMIC dataset CSV saved by the previous command: